 - Otitis externa: Otitis externa, also known as swimmer’s ear, is commonly caused by bacterial overgrowth in the outer ear canal.
 Children who are immunocompromised or more susceptible to infection are at a higher risk for fungal causes (3).
 It may be visible from the outside as redness of the skin around the ear opening.
 In severe cases, you may also see white patches and fluid oozing from the ear canal.
 Inadequate drying of the ear after a bath or swimming increases susceptibility to otitis externa.

 - Ear infections with upper respiratory infections: Babies with respiratory infections, such as the common cold, could have a higher risk of developing ear infections.
-Infected mucus from the nasopharynx may flow to the middle ear through the Eustachian tube.
-The fluid doesn’t drain as well in babies and smaller children due to the shorter and horizontal nature of the eustachian tube.
+Infected mucus from the nasopharynxiXThe upper portion of the throat, behind the nose. may flow to the middle ear through the Eustachian tubeiX Tubes present on either side of the face connecting the middle ears to the back of the throat and nose. .
+The fluid doesn’t drain as well in babies and toddlers due to the shorter and horizontal nature of the eustachian tube.
 This may lead to overgrowth of bacteria in the middle ear.
 A baby with upper respiratory infections may have a concurrent ear infection, causing them to pull their ears often.

 Below are some of the other reasons why a baby may pull their ears.